peterbeej/Gastruloid-Stats/README.md

 ## Preparing data:
 Images of gastruloids from widefield microscopy should be quantified using the Python image processing pipeline available here: https://github.com/naomi-moris/humanGastruloids_shapeDescriptors
-The pipleline outputs .csv files that can be processed with this code.
+The pipeline outputs .csv files that can be processed with this code.

 ## QC:
 Contours from the image processing pipeline should be manually curated to exclude any that capture the background of the image or fail to contour the gastruloid.